paulamatdesign/uxscores/descriptions/suprq.md

 Scales from 1 to 5 (Strongly Disagree - Strongly Agree):

+Usability:

 - This website is easy to use.
-(Usability)
 - It is easy to navigate within the website.

-(Usability)
+Credibility: (Trust, Value & Comfort)

 - The information on the website is credible.
-(Credibility)
 - The information on the website is trustworthy.
-(Credibility)
+- I feel comfortable purchasing from this website.
+(Alternate for eCommerce websites)
+- I feel confident conducting business with this website.
+(Alternate eCommerce websites)

+Loyalty:

+- How likely are you to recommend this website to a friend or colleague?
+- I will likely visit this website in the future.

+Appearance:

 - I found the website to be attractive.
-(Appearance)
 - The website has a clean and simple presentation.
-(Appearance)
-- I will likely visit this website in the future.
-(Loyalty)
-- How likely are you to recommend this website to a friend or colleague?
-(Loyalty)

-Finale question, scales from 0 to 10 (Not at all Likely - Neutral - Extremely Likely):

-- How likely are you to recommend this website to a friend or colleague?

 ## Alternate for eCommerce websites